-Wonderful Snickerdoodles Uncovered: The Sweet Science Behind the Spice
+Snickerdoodles Uncovered: Sweet Spice Science (2026)

 Michael C. Kemp By Michael C. Kemp